Gabarghichor: Storyline

 Galij wants to take Gabarghichor back to Calcutta but Garbari (the biological father of Gabarghichor) intervenes and claims that Gabarghichor belong to him.
 It leads to a quarrel between Galij Bo, Galij and Gadbari as each of them were claiming Gabarghichor to be theirs.
 All of them put their points in font of Sarpanch (Justice) in the Panchayat (Village's court).
 Galij says that since Galij Bo is his wife, the son belongs to him, whereas Garbari puts the point that he is his biological father.
 At last, Galij Bo puts her point that since she is her mother, Gabarghichor belongs to her.
-Thehe judges decided to give the son to Galij Bo, as they found her claim to be most valid, but Galij and Garbari offers the judges some bribe to announce the judgement in their favour.
+The judges decided to give the son to Galij Bo, as they found her claim to be most valid, but Galij and Garbari offers the judges some bribe to announce the judgement in their favour.

 At last, the Panchayat decides to cut Gabarghichor into three pieces.
 A man comes and measures Gabarghichor's body and agrees to do the job for four annas a piece.
 The mother relents and is ready to give up her claim on the son.
 The panchayat finally decides that Ghichor should stay with his mother.